Tempest2488/Tempest2488---Config/readme.md

 <hr>

 ### Overview
-I’m a Cyber Security graduate with a strong interest in exploit development, reverse engineering, and offensive security research.
+I’m a **Cyber Security graduate** with a strong interest in exploit development, reverse engineering, and offensive security research.
+I hold **First Class Honours in Cybersecurity and Ethical Hacking from Coventry University 🇬🇧** and am currently pursuing an **MSc in Cyber Security Engineering at the University of Warwick**.

 I enjoy working close to the system level, especially on Linux, exploring low-level vulnerabilities and network-based attacks.
+I’m particularly passionate about breaking and securing systems — from exploiting buffer overflows to designing secure communication protocols.

 <hr>